Searching for Low-Mass Axions using Resonant Upconversion: Comparison of the Frequency and Power Techniques

 for both the frequency and power upconversion techniques.
-Here, $P_{0_{inc}}$ is the power incident on the cavity pump mode, $\beta_0$ and $\beta_1$ are the cavity probe couplings, $Q_{L0}$ and $Q_{L1}$ are the loaded Q-factors, $k_B$ is the Boltzmann constant and $\delta \omega_a=\omega_a-|\omega_1-\omega_0|$ is offset of axion signal from readout mode resonance. $T_1$ and $T_{RS}$ are the haloscope cavity temperature, which determines the Nyquist noise generated in the cavity, and the added readout system noise temperature, respectively.
-Eqn.~\ref{SpecSens} leads to the signal to noise ratio for a signal of virialized galactic halo dark matter axions to be given by \cite{sym14102165},
+Here, $P_{0_{inc}}$ is the power incident on the cavity pump mode, $\beta_0$ and $\beta_1$ are the cavity probe couplings, $Q_{L0}$ and $Q_{L1}$ are the loaded quality factors, $k_B$ is the Boltzmann constant and $\delta \omega_a=\omega_a-|\omega_1-\omega_0|$ is the angular frequency offset of axion signal from readout mode resonance. $T_1$ and $T_{RS}$ are the haloscope cavity temperature, which determines the Nyquist noise generated in the cavity, and the added readout system noise temperature, respectively.
+Eqn.~(\ref{SpecSens}) leads to the signal to noise ratio for a signal of virialized galactic halo dark matter axions to be given by \cite{sym14102165},

 where $\rho_a$ is the galactic halo dark matter density, and $t$ the measurement time assuming $t>\tau_a=\frac{10^6}{f_a}$, where $\tau_a$ is the axion coherence time.